 The Minor in Communication Studies provides undergraduate students with a critical understanding of the role that communication media and communication technologies play in society.
 Specifically, it presents students with intellectually challenging and innovative instruction in key traditions of Communication and Media Studies and new theoretical and methodical approaches to the social life of communication technologies and the historical development and transformation of media and communication forms.
 Our courses reflecting our faculty interests in critical, anti-oppressive, and interpretive traditions in communication studies are organized around three primary themes that address in a variety of ways media institutions, practices, and the representation and mobilization of social difference: History and Theory of Media; Media, Communication and Culture; and Power, Difference and Justice.

-The Communications Minor is an academic program; that is, it does not offer professionally oriented courses designed specifically to prepare students to work in the radio, television, film, or telecommunications industries.
+Note: The Communications Minor is an academic, not a professional program.
+Thus, we do not offer courses designed to prepare students to work in the radio, television, film, or telecommunications industries.
 Nor do we offer courses or credits for internships in media-related professions such as journalism, public relations, or advertising, for example.
-However, some opportunities to gain useful experiences in these and other industries or careers are available by taking on internships: http://www.mcgill.ca/internships/.
-McGill also has a Career Placement Service (http://www.mcgill.ca/caps/) that helps students plan their futures.
+Instead, internship credits need to be pursued through students' Major areas of study, drawing on these internships resources.
+McGill also has a Career Placement Service that helps students plan their futures.
 For additional information to guide your choices, please see the below section on Internship and Job Resources.

 For admissions and applications information, follow this link.

 The Minor in Communication Studies at McGill requires completion of 18 credits.
 Students must complete COMS 210 in addition to five other complementary courses (all with a grade of C or higher) selected from the list of offerings each semester.
 Download this program checklist for more information and also as a way to track your progress in the program.
 Most have prerequisites and all classes have limited enrolment.